Sivi 2

-Sivi 2 is a 2022 Indian Tamil-language horror thriller film directed by K. R. Senthil Nathan, as a prequel to his earlier film, Sivi (2007).
+Sivi 2 is a 2022 Indian Tamil-language horror film directed by K. R. Senthil Nathan as a sequel to his earlier film, Sivi (2007).
 The film stars Tej Charanraj, Swathisha, Yogi and Gayatri Rema in the lead roles.
-A remake of the Korean film Gonjiam: Haunted Asylum (2018), it was released on 22 July 2022.
+A remake of the Korean film Gonjiam: Haunted Asylum (2018) was released on 22 July 2022.

 Cast

 Production

-Production on the sequel to Sivi (2007) began in early 2021 with director Senthil Nathan and actor Yogi reuniting from the original through the use of computer graphics.
+Production on the sequel to Sivi (2007) began in early 2021, with director Senthil Nathan and actor Yogi reuniting from the original through the use of computer graphics.
 The first look poster of the film was released in December 2021.
 Chaams, who played a small role in Sivi, plays a serious role for the first time in his career.

 Reception

 The film was released on 22 July 2022 across Tamil Nadu.
-K. R. Manigandan of IANS gave the film a positive review, noting "Director Senthil Nathan's Sivi 2 is a reasonably well made Tamil horror flick that manages to win your attention and retain it right till the end".
-The critic from Times of India gave the film a negative review noting the film "tries too hard to frighten viewers but only end up as a badly-made horror film with logical loopholes".
+The critic from The Times of India gave the film a negative review, noting the film "tries too hard to frighten viewers but only ends up as a badly-made horror film with logical loopholes".
+A critic from Dina Thanthi critic wrote that horror film fans are in for a treat as there are no laughing ghosts.

-A critic from Maalai Malar criticised the film, mentioning it was "low on thrills".